coder3114/Spring-Boot-Angular-eCommerce/README.md

 EAT WELL is a simple ecommerce website that brings healthy and yummy food to busy city elite who value their wellness and convenience.

+Note: The backend was developed from scratch within a week, despite having no prior experience with Spring Boot.
+You can find a detailed account of my learning journey during this process at [Log.md](coder3114/spring-boot-angular-ecommerce/Log.md).

 ## Tech Stack